ncoghlan/misc/notes/python3/questions_and_answers.rst

 The efforts of the first five years of Python 3 deployment have been about positioning it to start crossing that gap between early adopters and more conservative users.
-Those pieces are starting to fall into place, especially as enterprise Linux users bring supported Python 3 offerings to market.
+Those pieces are starting to fall into place, especially as enterprise Linux vendors start bringing supported Python 3 offerings to market.

 This means that while conservative users that are *already* using Python are likely to stick with Python 2 for the time being ("if it isn't broken for us,